 Unlike the Defender, the Grenadier actually has airbags (even well into the 90s and 00s, the Defender was never updated to feature airbags, unlike many other cars) as well as a modern infotainment system.
 Fans of militaria will appreciate the rugged design of the cockpit’s buttons and switchgear, which features plenty of exposed bolts and metal switch guards.

 View this post on Instagram

-The eagle-eyed among you will spot that the gear selector is straight out of the BMW parts bin, and the seats are half-leather half-fabric Recaro numbers – not that that’s a bad thing.
+The Grenadier uses more than a few off-the-shelf and third-party parts, which is not necessarily a bad thing.
+The eagle-eyed among you will spot that the gear selector is straight out of the BMW parts bin, and the seats are half-leather half-fabric Recaro numbers, for instance.

 While the Grenadier was officially unveiled almost twelve months ago, it’s been the last six months that have seen the most significant developments for the Grenadier.
 December saw INEOS purchase Daimler AG’s production facilities in Hambach, France, previously the main production site for the Smart ForTwo.